haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 ```

 The empty curly braces (`{}`) mean to fill in the rest of the pattern with
-catch-all underscores (`_`)
+catch-all underscores (`_`).

 ### Pattern Matching with Record Fields

-Curly braces can also be used to read fields of the record
+Curly braces can also be used to read fields of the record:

 ```haskell
 -- What color is this vehicle?